moveit/moveit.ros.org/events/world-moveit-day-2018/index.markdown

 ### What version of MoveIt! should you use?

 We recommend the Kinetic LTS branch/release.
-The Lunar release is simply a copy of the Kinetic branch (it is not forked yet) and the Indigo branch is considered "stable" - only ABI/API-stable changes will be backported.
+The Melodic release is also a good choice but is new and has been tested less.
+The Indigo branch is considered stable and frozen - and only critical bug fixes will be backported.

 For your convenience, a VirtualBox image for ROS Kinetic on Ubuntu 16.04 is available [here](http://backend.picknik.ai/).